oblivia-simplex/Narrativity/1_joyce.md

 head of Holmes had a strictly limited inventory capacity.

-Eventually, it was only in the parallel forensics of Gombrowicz\'s
-\"Cosmos\" that I found some satisfaction with detection, since nothing is revealed there, and the patterns and clues are rubbish and trivial chatter remains fraught, even on rereading.
+Eventually, it was only in the parallel forensics of Gombrowicz's "Cosmos" that I found some satisfaction with detection, since nothing is revealed there, and the patterns and clues are rubbish and trivial chatter remains fraught, even on rereading.